OLC-Bioinformatics/ConFindr/README.md

 ## Quickstart

-To install ConFindr, use conda: `conda install -c bioconda confindr`
+To install ConFindr, use conda:

+`conda install -c bioconda confindr`

-To get an example dataset, use this command: `wget https://ndownloader.figshare.com/files/9972709 && tar xf 9972709 && rm 9972709`
+To get an example dataset, use this command:

+`wget https://ndownloader.figshare.com/files/9972709 && tar xf 9972709 && rm 9972709`

-To run confindr on that dataset: `confindr.py -i example-data -o example-out`
+To run confindr on that dataset:

+`confindr.py -i example-data -o example-out`

 This will download the databases ConFindr needs and run ConFindr on the example dataset (a intraspecies _Escherichia coli_ mix), and put the results in a folder called `example-out` in your current working directory.
 Take a look at `confindr_report.csv` in that directory to see the ConFindr results, which will show the sample is contaminated.

+## Reporting Issues

+If you have any problems installing or running ConFindr, or have feature request, please open an issue here on GitHub.